sobhardwaj/loopback-next/docs/spikes/2020-04-how-to-migrate-lb3-components.md

 2. Find & document a solution for configurable REST APIs.

+An idea to consider: instead of adding/removing individual controller methods depending on the configuration, we can tell developers to add or remove the entire controller classes.
+That's already easy to achieve by adding or not adding a controller class to `this.controllers` array.

 **The following content is based on the assumption that such documentation already exists.**